What TSA Allows and Restricts: A-Z Travel Security Guide

 15.burp clothTake a few clothes as we all know, our babies go through them quickly

-16.pacifierBe sure to have extra of your baby’s favorites, as they are everything TSA approved
+16.pacifierBe sure to have extra of your baby’s favorites, as they are commonly allowed.

 18.baby medicationsBaby medications are considered necessary for travel according to TSA guidelines